hackclub/some-assembly-required/guide/writing-code/instructions/mov.md

 It's the moment you've been waiting for, folks.
 We're going to write some code.

+I know you came here to write assembly - don't worry!
+We're just going to be giving examples of higher-level equivalents to help explain assembly language.
+In this case, we'll be using JavaScript.

 ```js
 // JavaScript
 let a = 5;
 ```

 _In JavaScript, we're setting the value of a variable, `a`, to the number `5`._

-I know you came here to write assembly.
-Don't worry!
-We're just going to be giving examples of higher-level equivalents to help explain assembly language.
-Ok, back to our example.

 As we talked about earlier, in higher level programming, you'd use a variable to store data for later use.
 You can think of registers as the variables of assembly language.